Jump to Your Month:

 Citrine is the yellow to red-orange variety of crystalline quartz.
-Clever marketing and the rise of “earth tone” fashions have made this durable and readily available gem a popular jewelry stone in recent years.
+Clever marketing and the rise of “earth tone” fashions have made this durable and readily available gem a popular modern birthstone in recent years.

-Sources: Bolivia, Democratic Republic of the Congo, Madagascar, Mexico, Myanmar, Namibia, Peru, Russia, South Africa, United States and Zambia.
+Sources: Bolivia, Democratic Republic of the Congo, Madagascar, Mexico, Myanmar, Namibia, Peru, Russia, South Africa, the United States, and Zambia.

 What's the Birthstone for November?

-Color: Reddish brown, yellow, gray, green, red; various other colors induced by heating.
+Color: Reddish brown, yellow, gray, green, red; various other colors (including blue) induced by heating.

 Crystallography: Tetragonal.
 Crystals prismatic, pyramidal; often twinned; rounded pebbles.